dankogai/js-es6-map/README.md

 Benchmark:
 ---------

-The graph below is the average time taken to insert one element where x axis is the size of map and the y axis is time in ms.  See how bad O(n) can be!
+The graph below is the average time taken to insert one element where x axis is the size of map and the y axis is time taken in ms.  See how bad O(n) can be!

 ![](benchmark/benchmark.png)